-The editors of Out of Sri Lanka will be appearing at numerous events this year following the anthology's publication in June 2023.
-This first ever anthology of Sri Lankan and diasporic poetry – many exiles refuse to identify as “Sri Lankan” – features over a hundred poets writing in English, or translated from Tamil and Sinhala.
+Out of Sri Lanka is the first ever anthology of Sri Lankan and diasporic poetry – many exiles refuse to identify as “Sri Lankan” – features over a hundred poets writing in English, or translated from Tamil and Sinhala.
 It brings to light a long-neglected national literature, and reshapes our understanding of migrational poetics and the poetics of atrocity.
 Poets long out of print appear beside exciting new talents; works written in the country converse with poetry from the UK, the US, Canada and Australia.
 Poems in traditional and in open forms, concrete poems, spoken word poems, and experimental post-lyric hybrids of poetry and prose, appear with an introduction explaining Sri Lanka’s history.

 Vidyan Ravinthiran was born in Leeds, to Sri Lankan Tamils.
 His first book of poems, Grun-tu-molani (Bloodaxe Books, 2014), was shortlisted for the Forward Prize for Best First Collection, the Seamus Heaney Centre Poetry Prize and the Michael Murphy Memorial Prize.
 His second, The Million-petalled Flower of Being Here (Bloodaxe Books, 2019), won a Northern Writers Award and a Poetry Book Society Recommendation.
 It was shortlisted for the 2019 Forward Prize for Best Collection, the 2019 T.S.
 Eliot Prize and the 2021 Ledbury Munthe Poetry Prize for Second Collections.